 Initial Evaluation and Ultrasound of the Legs

-Once your medical exam and ultrasound is complete, Dr. Eidson will discuss with you all findings and personalized treatment options, including possible risks and benefits, and answer any questions you may have.
-For more information on the different types of treatment plans, please go to our Treatment Options tab on the stop of the website.
+Once your medical exam and ultrasound are complete, Dr. Eidson will discuss with you all findings and personalized treatment options, including possible risks and benefits, as well as answer any questions you may have.
+For more information on the different types of treatment plans, please visit our Treatments page.

 Going forward with Treatment

 If required, prior authorization from your insurance company will be obtained before any treatment is performed.
 We will also call your insurance company and get an updated estimate of your out of pocket expenses.
-We don't like surprises and we try to do everything in our power to prevent any financial surprises.
+We don't like surprises any more than you do, so we do everything we can to get all of your insurance information upfront.
 Prior authorizations from your insurance for your treatment can take 3 days to 6 weeks depending on your insurance carrier.
 Your recommended/approved treatments are then scheduled.